dave1010/skills-to-agents/README.md

 This project gives you a single source of truth for Skill documentation while staying compatible with the ecosystems that already expect instructions inside `AGENTS.md` files.

+Read [From Skills to Agents: Bridging Claude Skills and AGENTS.md](https://dave.engineer/blog/2025/11/skills-to-agents/) on my blog for more background.

 ## Managing skills

 Add your actual Skills under `.skills/<skill-name>`, and the tool will keep the agent-facing documentation synchronized automatically.
 This path is customisable.